influxdata/influxdb/README.md

 ## Introducing Flux

 We recently announced Flux, the MIT-licensed data scripting language (and rename for IFQL).
-The source for Flux is [in this repository under `query`](query#flux---influx-data-language).
+The source for Flux is [available on GitHub](https://github.com/influxdata/flux).
 Learn more about Flux from [CTO Paul Dix's presentation](https://speakerdeck.com/pauldix/flux-number-fluxlang-a-new-time-series-data-scripting-language).

 ## CI and Static Analysis